 Large Pores – Skin condition where pores look oversized.
 The skin’s pores can be reduced through laser skin resurfacing and the application of the appropriate skincare (toner).

-Laser – An acronym meaning Light Amplification by Stimulated Emission of Radiation.
-A focused intense light/radiation beam.
-The laser is an optical cavity composed of crystals, liquids, glass, dye or gas with mirrors on the edges.
+Laser – Light Intensification by Accelerated Emission of Radiation (acronym).
+The focused light (radiation) beam is an ocular cavity comprised of crystals, liquids, glass, dye or gas with mirrors on the edges.
 They work in ultraviolet, infrared and visible areas of the optical spectrum.
 We use multiple, different types of lasers: the continuous wave lasers (create continuous light beams), Q-stitched and pulsed lasers (create light in short pulses).

 Laser Accessories – Accessories for lasers including Q-switches, optical components, Brewster windows, secondary gases and electronic shutters that are used for control treatment levels and energy.